Estimated reading time: 9 minutes

 Plus, they’re super easy to grow, so even if you’re not a green thumb, you can still enjoy the fruits of your labour (literally).

-One of the best things about loquats is that they fruit early.
+One of the best things about loquats is that they ripen very early in the season (late spring at our place).
 This means you can enjoy them before many other fruits are even ripe.

-Early fruiting means that they can help to beat fruit fly because they’ll usually be finished well before fruit fly makes an appearance for the season.
+Early ripening also helps to beat fruit flies.
+The loquat harvest will usually be finished before fruit fly makes an appearance for the season.

-Having said that, loquats can also be one of the early targets of fruit fly.
-Definitely put a fruit fly trap in your loquat tree – it can be your early detection system!
+Having said that, loquats can also be one of the early targets of fruit fly!
+Our advice is to put a fruit fly trap in your loquat tree – it can be your early detection system!

 Loquats are not too picky when it comes to soil conditions, so they’re a great option for most gardens.